fmenabe/python-clg/doc/source/configuration.rst

 version
 ~~~~~~~
 When using ``version`` action, this argument is expected. ``version`` action
-allow to prints the version information and exits.
+allows to print the version information and exits.

 The ``argparse`` example look like this: